2018ik/2018ik.github.io/_wiki/surplus.markdown

 ## Background

 The **surplus** is a portion of the produce from the Israelite's labor which they set aside for the purpose of worshipping God (Deut.
 12:5-15).
 Each family had to labor in order to produce a portion to feed themselves for the purpose of sustaining life.
 However, they also produced a surplus not to feed themselves, but to come together in order to worship God in a corporate way.
+This includes a tenth of all the produce which the people eat before their God, indicating it is for God's satisfaction (Deut.
+14:22-23).

 ## Significance